19 October from 19:00 to 20:30, Room Large 3 (Hotel Passage)

-The ERIC Forum WP5 (Communication and Dissemination), in collaboration with ELIXIR, will be organising a side event in the frame of ICRI 2022 (International Conference on Research Infrastructures).
-The event will be held on 19 October 2022 from 19:00 to 20:30, following the ICRI Plenary sessions, and will bring together policy makers, Research Infrastructures and the general public to raise awareness about Research Infrastructures’ role and contribution to the attainment of the Sustainable Development Goals (SDGs).
-The presentation will address the 5 clusters of the ESFRI roadmap, and will highlight examples of the activities and actions implemented to reach the different SDGs.
+The ERIC Forum WP5 (Communication and Dissemination), in collaboration with ELIXIR, organised a hybrid side event on 19 October 2022 in the frame of ICRI 2022 (International Conference on Research Infrastructures).
+The event brought together policy makers, Research Infrastructures and the general public to raise awareness about Research Infrastructures’ role and contribution to the attainment of the Sustainable Development Goals (SDGs).
+The presentations addressed the 5 clusters of the ESFRI roadmap, and highlighted examples of the activities and actions implemented to reach the different SDGs.

 Research Infrastructures demonstrate their added value to the European Research Area through their scientificexcellence and innovation.
 It is a diverse community which provides access to high-quality data and cutting-edgeinstrumentation, addressing grand societal challenges, the European Green Deal and the UN SDGs (SustainableDevelopment Goals).